Edmond-J/502-number_guessing-fx/README.md

 - Java FX
 ### Steps:
 To run the application in your local machine, please follow the steps below:
-1. Clone the repository from the github
+1. Clone the repository from the GitHub
 2. Add JavaFX to Build Path
-3. Add the VM argrements to the run configure:
+3. Add the VM arguments to the run configure:
 `--module-path "<PATH TO YOUR JavaFX/lib>" --add-modules javafx.controls,javafx.fxml`
 4. Run the *NumberGuessing_Main.java* in the *application* package.